Vairam: Plot

 Senthil Nathan is a rich businessman, revered by his son Raja and society.
 In reality, he is the leader of a smuggling gang.
 As a trusted member of society.
 He gets all information, while his gang executes his plans.
 However, during one such robbery, a gang member turns greedy and flees with the diamonds.
 Senthil Nathan sends another man to retrieve the diamonds and kill the traitors.
 The traitor is killed, but the killer too flees with the diamonds.
 A furious Senthil Nathan sends some henchman to kill the traitor and retrieve the diamonds.
-The henchman (Srikanth) corners and kills the traitor, but later has succeeded in hiding the diamonds somewhere.
+The henchman corners and kills the traitor, but later has succeeded in hiding the diamonds somewhere.
 Meanwhile, a Victoria driver of the eponymous, Victoria, who was found near the dead body is arrested based on circumstantial evidence.

 Elsewhere, two old golden-hearted crooks, Durai and Sami are to be released.
 Durai had an infant son who was kidnapped from a park.
 To date, Durai doesn't know who kidnapped him or whether his son is even alive.
 The duo wants to spend the rest of their lives as good, respected men.
 The plan is short-lived when they find themselves on the trail of the diamonds.
 Soon they learn about the Victoria and realise that no one has got a scent of the missing diamonds.
 To get closer to the Victoria, they pose as distant cousins of the Victoria driver, who are reluctantly admitted inside by the driver's elder daughter Rani, who soon starts acting suspiciously.
 During the day, Rani rides the Victoria, posing as a man.

 She slips out of the home.
 One day Durai and Sami follow her to the house of a man unknown to them, Senthil Nathan and a henchman named Victor.
 They are shocked to see Rani seducing him.
 But when Victor tries to rape her, the duo saves her.
 On accosting her, she says that the man was loitering suspiciously near the Victoria when her father was arrested.
 Before they can learn anything from him. he is shot dead.
 On learning the Victoria drivers' story, the duo decides to do a good turn.
 They tell Rani the whole truth, but a shocked Rani doesn't have a clue about the location of the diamonds.
 Even after tearing the Victoria apart, nothing is found.
 Meanwhile, Rani falls in love with Raja.
 Whom she met while posing as a cab driver. she tries to woo him posing as a rich lady.
 A plan which works well.